chnm/datascribe-site/content/resources/tutorials/formexportimport.md

 ## Import the dataset form

-To import, I’ll start by making a new dataset.

-On the new dataset form, there’s an option to Import form.

-I’ll click to import and find the form we just saved.

-Now I’ll fill out the other required information to create this dataset.

-After I click add to save the new dataset

-We can navigate to the dataset’s form and see that it exactly matches what we exported.
+You can *only* import an existing for when creating a new dataset.

+Create a new dataset which will use the same form.
+Add information for the title (required) and select an item set to use.
+If you do not add guidelines when creating the dataset, be sure to add some in the future.

+Towards the bottom of the Add Dataset form, there is an option to import a form.
+Click the button.
+Then, using your browser's file manager, find the form file you have already downloaded.

+Be sure to save.

+Click "Add new dataset."

-At this point I can use the form as-is.
-I can also add, delete, or modify fields as needed for this particular dataset.
+When you go in to edit your new dataset, you should now see the form you imported.
+From here, you can also add, delete, or modify fields as needed for this specific dataset.

 ## Screencast

 This screencast walks through the process of exporting and importing a dataset form.

-{{< video src="/tutorials/FormImportExport.mp4" >}}
+{{< video src="/videos/FormImportExport.mp4" >}}